rurban/libu8ident/README.md

 optimization `-DDISABLE_CHECK_XID`.

-With the `U8ID_CHECK_XID` option we check for valid UTF-8 encoding, valid XID properties amnd allowed Script of each character.
+With the `U8ID_CHECK_XID` option we check for valid UTF-8 encoding, valid XID properties and allowed script of each character.
 We do this by checking for the Allowed IdentifierStatus.

 Normalization